Mankind and the Animal Kingdom

 This, of course, is not fair to the animals.
-They are taken out because of man’s mistakes.
+They didn’t do anything wrong, but they’re taken out because of man’s mistakes.

 There is an interesting parallel in this today.
 Man’s behavior is again threatening the lives of animals.
 This time man’s mistakes result in excessive economic gain and greedy prosperity at the expense of animal habitat.